Fornaxian/zerodown/README.md

 zerodown.ExtraFiles = []*os.File{file}
 ```

-The client can then get the file descriptor from the parent and convert it back
+The child can then get the file descriptor from the parent and convert it back
 to a listener:

 ```go